-- 2.7 Impairment of assets - (a) Assets classified as available for sale
+2.7 Impairment of assets

+(a) Assets classified as available for sale

 The Group assesses at each date of the consolidated statement of financial position whether there is objective evidence that a financial asset or group of financial assets is impaired.
 In the case of equity investments classified as available for sale, a significant or prolonged decline in the fair value of the security below its cost is an objective evidence of impairment resulting in the recognition of an impairment loss.
 In this respect, a decline of 20% or more is regarded as significant, and a period of 12 months or longer is considered to be prolonged.
 If any such quantitative evidence exists for available for sale financial assets, the asset is considered for impairment, taking qualitative evidence into account.
 The cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss - is removed from other comprehensive income and recognised in the profit or loss.
-Impairment losses recognised in the consolidated statement of comprehensive income.
+Impairment losses recognised in the consolidated statement of comprehensive income on equity instruments are not reversed through the consolidated statement of comprehensive income.
 If in a subsequent period the fair value of a debt instrument classified as available for sale increases and the increase can be objectively related to an event occurring after the impairment loss was recognised in profit or loss, the impairment loss is reversed through the consolidated statement of comprehensive income.

-(b) Financial assets carried at amortised cost
+- 2.7 Impairment of assets (continued) - (b) Financial assets carried at amortised cost